Why, with a collection of more than 3.5 million fossils, do we keep digging? Don't we have enough fossils? Do we really expect to find anything new?

 Pit 91: Science in the Heart of L.A.

-Pit 91 is the only long-term excavation effort of the La Brea Tar Pits--museum staff as been exploring it for approximately 40 years.
+Pit 91 is the only long-term excavation effort of the La Brea Tar Pits--museum staff has been exploring it for approximately 40 years.
 Work began in 1915, but back then, the site was not roofed, and it eventually caved it.
 In 1969, paleontologists returned to Pit 91 to continue excavating, and in 1976, the viewing station, which allowed visitors to look directly into the pit and watch excavators working, opened.
 Pit 91 was dug year-round from 1969 to 1980, then ceased.
 It opened in 1984 for two weeks during the Olympics, and proved so popular that the pit was opened once more for a summer season.
-The summer excavations continued until 2007, when excavators turned attention to Project 23.
-This summer, they begin again!
+Now every summer, the excavators are back!

 Discoveries Made Daily